-Classes may be cancelled due to extreme weather conditions, unsafe highway conditions, or other circumstances which may threaten the health and safety of college students and faculty.
-The President, VP of Operations and Academic Affairs, or designee, will determine campus-wide cancellation of classes.
+Classes may be canceled due to extreme weather conditions, unsafe highway conditions, or other circumstances that may threaten the health and safety of college students and faculty.
+The President, VP of Academic Affairs, or designee, will determine campus-wide cancellation of classes.
 You may call RLNC at (218) 679-2860 for any weather-related announcements or cancellations.
-Class cancellations on the Red Lake Campus will be posted on its Facebook page and on the College website.
-Maintain your contact information in Populi as mass texts are also sent out in the event of a closure.
+Class cancellations on the Red Lake Campus and Minneapolis site will be distributed through Campus Notifications in the Populi Student Information System.
+Maintain your contact information in Populi in order to receive campus notifications.